-You’ll also need frozen chicken (anywhere from 1-5 pounds – more on that below), and a cup of water!
+You’ll also need frozen chicken (anywhere from 1-5 pounds – more on that below) and a cup of water!

 How To Cook Frozen Chicken Breast In The Instant Pot

-The process is super easy (as Instant Pot meals tend to be).
+The process is super easy (as Instant Pot recipes tend to be).
 Here’s what you’ll need to do in order to either end up with shreddable chicken or sliceable chicken from frozen in your Instant Pot.